Living in Buenos Aires on a Budget

-- Public transport: As the city's transport is subsidized by the government, it costs only 7.50 pesos (US$0.40 cents) from the end of the train line in Retiro to the comfortable green residential suburb of Martinez, for example.
-Monthly passes for about 325 pesos (US$20).
+- Public transport: As the city's transport is subsidized by the government, it costs only 13 pesos from the end of the train line in Retiro to the comfortable green residential suburb of Martinez, for example.
+Monthly passes for about 600 pesos.
 For more on the many options to save on subway rides, as well as the many optional rates with discounts, see this resource site with a map of the Buenos Aires metro.

 - Cultural Activities: Centros culturales.
 Get very familiar with these words, because this city has some darn good ones, offering to all a massive variety of concerts, theater performances and exhibitions for free or very cheap.
 Also, check out the online Lonely Planet Guide to Buenos Aires to find out what is going on all across the city.
 Whether you seek a tango performance in a park gazebo (although people are always tango-ing randomly throughout the city), a rock concert at the main library's auditorium, a showcase of indie musicians from Spain at the Spanish Cultural Center in San Telmo, a photography exhibition at the Botanical Gardens or a street performance in Palermo, you can find out where it is happening.
 The city's mayor has placed a heavy emphasis on supporting arts and culture.
 The fee-based events are still definitely worth checking out and usually will not cost you much.

 |Urban musicians in Buenos Aires.